Web Player API

 Returns: The name of the attribute or the attribute id.

-const name = app.getAttributeName("basicShape#1", "position");
+const name = player.getAttributeName("basicShape#1", "position");

 getAttributeDefinition(layerId:string, attrId:string) → AttributeDefinition